MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/user-guide.rst

   Note: The RELEASE_TAG can be found in the `Release Tags`_ section or from the release notes, if obtained.
-If a release note is not available, or if a RELEASE_TAG is not known, use "master" as the branch to checkout and pass it as the value to the "-b" parameter as shown in the commands below.
+To obtain the most recent software stack (but not fully validated), use "master" as the branch to checkout and pass it as the value to the "-b"   parameter as shown in the commands below.

         ::